KirkOlynyk/orleans/src/Orleans.Indexing/ReadMe.txt

 The V1 code base is never touched.
 All changes are made on the V2 side.
 I have not settled on a strategy for having someone other than me contribute to V2.
 For now I suppose you could create a branch to work on and then submit a pull request to me.
+I work in the V2 'develop' branch and check in early and often.
+I you want to see my latest progress look there.

 Accessing the current Silo